-With more examples coming across the Interwebs of police officers in grappling situations, we are seeing more offers to teach jiujitsu to cops at reduced rates, or even free.
+With more examples on the Interwebs of police officers in grappling situations, we are seeing more offers to teach jiujitsu to cops at reduced rates, or even free.

-The hearts of these instructors are in the right place.
-And, it would be a good thing for police officers to study jiujitsu, no question there.
+These instructors have their hearts in the right place.
+And, it would be great for police officers to study jiujitsu – no question there.

 But let the buyer beware – if you are specifically thinking about jiujitsu for police you’d better be aware of the many issues surrounding how police can use jiujitsu.
 Remember, despite what some instructors may present, there is a marked difference between sport jiujitsu and jiujitsu applied in arrest and control and survival situations – not to mention self defense for the average citizen.

 - Jiujitsu offers NO discussion of use of force laws, policies, or liability.

 None.
 There is no concept of the laws and rules that surround use of force.
 There is no understanding of necessary and reasonable force or excessive force concepts.

-Similarly, due to not understanding and erroneously interpreting the above restrictions, there is a lack of education on when officers actually can go further.
+Similarly, due to misunderstanding and erroneously interpreting the above restrictions, there is a lack of education on when officers actually can go further.